WeblateOrg/weblate/docs/admin/install.rst

 ++++++

 Weblate has built in support for `Sentry <https://sentry.io/>`_.
-To use it it's enough to follow instructions for `Sentry for Python <https://docs.sentry.io/clients/python/>`_.
+To use it, it's enough to follow instructions for `Sentry for Python <https://docs.sentry.io/clients/python/>`_.

 In short, you need to adjust :file:`settings.py`: